FAQ

 Can universities or employers see my profile?

 Scholar is currently a student-to-student platform.
-Any signed-in Scholar user can view your profile, and you have a shareable profile link you can give to anyone you choose.
-We do not currently offer dedicated accounts for universities or employers, but your shared link is viewable by anyone you send it to.
+We do not offer dedicated accounts for universities or employers.
+Depending on your visibility setting, your profile can be seen by any signed-in Scholar user, by your connections only, or kept private — and you have a shareable profile link you can give to anyone you choose, which is viewable by anyone you send it to.
 Anonymous visitors who are not signed in cannot access profile data.

 How do I search for other students?